 cGMP Quality Controls: Treat It Like a High-Impact Excipient

-Incoming material controls to consider
+Incoming material controls

 - Identity testing with a fit-for-purpose method